Email Modularization

 Challenges

-The outdated email development environment lacks support for advanced technologies, limiting our design planning capabilities.
+Working within an outdated email development environment that lacked support for advanced technologies, limiting design options.

 looks_4